yusuke0913/Documentation/source/index.html.md

 })
 ```

 The Gigapay API uses API keys to identify and authenticate requests.
-You can request keys by contacting us at
+You can request a key by contacting us at
 [info@gigapay.se](mailto:info@gigapay.se).
-Note that you will receive separate sets of keys for the live and demo
+Note that you will receive separate keys for the live and demo environment.
-environment.

-Your API key carry many privileges, so be make sure you keep them secure.
-Do not share your secret API key in
+Your API keys carry many privileges, so be make sure you keep them secure.
+Do not share your API keys in
 publicly accessible areas such as GitHub, client-side code, etc.

 Authorization to the API is performed through a token-based HTTP Authentication scheme.
 To authorize requests,
-include the `Authorization` HTTP header.
-Note that the authentication key should be prefixed
+include your key in the `Authorization` HTTP header.
+Note that the API key should be prefixed by the string literal
-by the string literal `Token`, with whitespace separating the two strings.
-To specify which [Integration](#integrations)
+`Token`, with whitespace separating the two strings.

-you are acting as you need to provide  the `Integration-ID` header.
+To specify which [Integration](#integrations) you are acting as you need to provide  the `Integration-ID` header.

 ### Unauthenticated Requests

 API requests without valid authentication will fail with the HTTP response code `401`.
 If you are getting unexpected
 `401` responses, ensure that your URL is correct.
 API calls made over plain HTTP will be redirected with the response
-code `301`, and API calls with incorrect placed `/` will be redirected with the response code `307` to the correct URL.
+code `301`, and API calls with incorrect placed `/` will be redirected with the response code `307` to the correct URL,
-Most HTTP clients will automatically follow the redirect while stripping out the authorization headers, resulting in an
+and most HTTP clients will automatically follow the redirects while stripping out the authorization headers, resulting
-`401` response.
+in the `401` response.

 ### IP-whitelisting